-Read on to learn more about how to become a labor and delivery nurse.
+Read on to learn more about how to become a labor and delivery nurse practitioner.

 What Do Labor and Delivery Nurses Do?

-Before you can commit to a nursing specialty, it’s important to fully grasp everything the job entails and what type of nursing care you’ll provide.
+Before you can commit to an in-demand nursing specialty, it’s important to fully grasp everything the job entails and what type of nursing care you’ll provide.

 - General patient care for mothers and babies

 - Provide postoperative c-section care

 - Communicate with patients and families before, during, and after childbirth

 With all the complications that can occur during the birthing process, it’s crucial that a labor and delivery nurse is present at all times.
 The assistance provided by a nurse practitioner will keep both mother and infant safe, and help for a smooth delivery.